pg07codes/fokus/README.md

 # Contributing

-Contributions in any form are encouraged and i would love to merge them back into the codebase.
+Contributions in any form are encouraged and I would love to merge them back into the codebase.
 You can help me by:

 -   STAR this repository :star:
 -   Raising issues or bugs :bug:
 -   Helping new users with issues they may encounter :handshaking:
 -   Improving documentation or raising your suggestions :bulb:
--   submitting PR with bug fixes or new features :arrow_heading_up:
+-   Submitting PR with bug fixes or new features :arrow_heading_up:
 -   Spreading the word and recommending it to your friends and family :speaking_head:

-_If you're into react development and interested in contributing, Feel free to raise a issue or PR or hit me up on my mail._
+_If you're into react development and interested in contributing, feel free to raise a issue or PR or hit me up on my mail._

 <br>